Zowe-Java-SDK/ZosShell/README.md

 Along with following custom commands:

-    get <arg>                - where arg is a job name - returns jobs's JESMSGLG spool output only getall <arg>             - where arg is a job name - returns all the job's combined spool files output count members            - return member count in dataset count datasets           - return dataset count in dataset cp | copy <arg> arg>     - where arg can be ".", member, dataset or dataset(member)
+    browse <arg>             - where arg is a job name - display jobs's JESMSGLG spool output browseall <arg>          - where arg is a job name - display all the job's combined spool files output count members            - return member count in dataset count datasets           - return dataset count in dataset cp | copy <arg> arg>     - where arg can be ".", member, dataset or dataset(member)